 Bear in mind that you are a unique individual.
 Perhaps you identify as non-binary or somewhere along the gender spectrum.
 You can tailor your treatment to best suit you!
 For example, this may look like lower doses of hormones, surgery without hormones, or short term hormone use.
 Remember to closely monitor your mood and symptoms.
 Take into consideration the social impact this may have on your life.
 As discussed earlier, there are societal and familial influences you may encounter.
 Finding your community and making your mental health a priority is essential.
 Remember, whatever vision you have of yourself is acceptable and lovable.

-If you’ve read this article and put into practice the tips listed above you may benefit from having a therapist hold you accountable while also helping you to process barriers to your success.
-Call us today at 267-495-4951 to see how we might be able to help.
+If you’ve read this article and put into practice the tips listed above you may benefit from having an individual therapist or sex therapist hold you accountable while also helping you to process barriers to your success.
+Contact The Better You Institute today at 267-495-4951 to see how we might be able to help.